-Right off the bat, let’s debunk a popular myth that’s circling out there: Fiverr is not intended for individuals from 3rd world countries!
+Right off the bat, let’s debunk a popular myth that’s circling out there: selling on Fiverr is not intended for individuals from 3rd world countries!
 At least not if you know what to look for.
 Naturally, the real money can be found in the upsell (similar to most other businesses).
 Of course, there’s also an abundance of quick little jobs that aren’t paid all that well, but money can add up if you’re persistent enough.

 Fiverr gained popularity through $5 gigs, but nowadays, that hard cap is gone.
 In fact, you can easily find gigs with an estimated budget of $1,000!
 Yep, you’ve read that right.